-Linkam’s FDCS196 is used by researchers at NIBSC and the University of Strathclyde to predict freeze-drying conditions for liposome-cryoprotectant mixtures (drug delivery systems), using light microscopy with a cryostage.
+Linkam’s FDCS196 was used by researchers at the UK’s National Institute for Biological Standards and Control (NIBSC) and the University of Strathclyde to predict freeze-drying conditions for liposome-cryoprotectant mixtures (drug delivery systems), using light microscopy with a cryostage.

 The importance of being small: miniaturisation of freeze drying equipment